Is Powder Foundation Right for You? Plus, 5 We LoveSeptember 10, 2021

 This lightweight foundation covers like a liquid and mattifies like a powder with no cakey look.
 It doesn’t hurt that it’s transfer-proof, waterproof, heat-proof and sweat-proof.

 This full-coverage powder lasts up to 16 hours and gives you the softest matte finish that almost appears creamy.
 You can apply this with a brush all over the face or a wet sponge for a more dewy, luminous effect.

 Bye Bye Foundation Powder is a great buildable option if you prefer a no-makeup makeup style.
 You can simply tap this over moisturizer and go about the rest of your minimal routine.

 We love the Dual Finish Powder Makeup because you can easily use it wet or dry.
-It’s sheer coverage, so it feels extremely light on the skin yet proves to be super buildable with a few applications.
+It offers sheer coverage, so it feels extremely light on the skin, yet proves to be super buildable with a few applications.

-You can easily layer the powder foundation over a bare face or CC/BB cream.
+You can easily layer the powder foundation over a bare face or a CC or BB cream.
 It’s also oil-free and blurs excess shine.